ccamel/awesome-ccamel/README.md

 - [pouchdb/pouchdb](https://github.com/pouchdb/pouchdb) - :koala: - PouchDB is a pocket-sized database.
 - [primer/octicons](https://github.com/primer/octicons) - A scalable set of icons handcrafted with &lt;3 by GitHub
 - [processing/p5.js](https://github.com/processing/p5.js) - p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
 It is based on the core principles of Processing. http://twitter.com/p5xjs —
+- [projectwallace/css-code-quality](https://github.com/projectwallace/css-code-quality) - Calculate the Code Quality score of your CSS based on a range of different quality guards.
 - [pure-css/pure](https://github.com/pure-css/pure) - A set of small, responsive CSS modules that you can use in every web project.
 - [pyvandenbussche/lov](https://github.com/pyvandenbussche/lov) - Linked Open Vocabularies (LOV) - FrontEnd
 - [rahuldkjain/github-profile-readme-generator](https://github.com/rahuldkjain/github-profile-readme-generator) - 🚀 Generate GitHub profile README easily with the latest add-ons like visitors count, GitHub stats, etc using minimal UI.